-Again, take a look at the user agreement to see the specific components of each item that is covered.
+Again, take a look at the user agreement to see the specific components of each covered item.

-In fact, no inspection is required before getting your home warranty.
+In fact, no home inspection is required before getting your home warranty service.
 Just know that any pre-existing conditions aren’t covered.
-Your appliances and systems should be in good working order at the start of your coverage period.
+Your systems and appliances should be in good working order at the start of your coverage period.

-When you have a claim, you can call Choice Home Warranty any time of the day.
-Their claim service is available 24 hours a day, seven days a week all year round.
-They’ll dispatch a pre-screened service provider so you don’t have to worry about finding your own contractor to get the job done.
+When you have a claim, you can call Choice Home Warranty at any time of the day.
+Customer service is available 24 hours a day, seven days a week, all year round.
+In addition, Choice Home Warranty will dispatch a pre-screened service technician, so you don’t have to worry about finding your own contractor to get the job done.

-Additionally, you can purchase a home warranty plan for yourself or as part of a real estate transaction.
-Many sellers elect to purchase a home warranty plan to set themselves apart from other listings in the area.
+Additionally, Choice Home Warranty plans can be purchased for yourself or as part of a real estate transaction.
+Many sellers elect to purchase a home warranty to set themselves apart from other listings in the area.

 And opting for a home warranty could even improve your home’s sales price.

-According to Choice Home Warranty, you could get an average of 3% more for your house by offering a home warranty to buyers.
+According to this home warranty provider, you could get an average of 3% more for your house by offering a home warranty to buyers.

 How to Get a Quote from Choice Home Warranty

 To get a free quote from Choice Home Warranty, you just need to fill out a simple form online.
 In addition to your personal and contact information, you’ll also be asked a few questions related to your property.
 You’ll need to enter the following:

 - Property address